background bubble helix decoration

 The Science Behind Zinc

 Zinc plating involves several key steps, beginning with thorough cleaning of the substrate to remove any contaminants.
 This is usually done using an alkaline detergent followed by a rinse, and sometimes an acid pickling to prepare the surface.
 The clean parts are then immersed in a plating bath containing a zinc solution, where they act as the cathode.
-An electric current is applied, which facilitates the transfer of zinc ions from the solution onto the substrate.
+Applying an electric current facilitates the transfer of zinc ions from the solution onto the substrate.
 The amount of zinc that gets deposited can be controlled through the current density, bath temperature, and zinc concentration in the bath.

 The zinc forms as a sacrificial anode, corroding itself in preference to the underlying metal.
 After plating, various finishing touches can be applied, such as chromating to enhance corrosion resistance or dying to improve appearance.
 The final properties of the zinc coating, including its thickness and appearance, can be tailored according to the specific requirements of the application, making zinc plating a versatile and widely used metal finishing process.